nialloc9/roman_numerals/README.md

 - As the project will only have one view I will use local state and pass that down instead of using a data store such as redux.
 This would be overkill for something like this.
 I will split the logic and view into 2.
 A container and a view.
 While inheritance could be used here I will use object composition instead as react favors it.

-- Validation will be custom and created using
+- Validation will be custom and created to be used individually or together using a pipeline.
+The pipeline will call each validator in turn with the result of the previous.
+If the final result is a string display this message.
+This allows the validators to be be used in any order while keeping the code clean, neat, and reuseable.

 ### Intended approach Server